 One of the keys to the wider acceptance of vegan foods is that they no longer taste like they're meant for rabbits or horses.
 Instead, they incorporate sweet fruits that greatly improve palatability.
-If the food isn't meant to be sweet, it is processed in such a way as to ensure that it has the usual key factors that make things taste good: Spices, crispiness, and the right amount of resistance when chewing are some of them.
+If the food isn't meant to be sweet, it is processed in such a way as to ensure that it has the usual key factors that make things taste good: seasoning, crispiness, and the right mouth feel.

 Now that these key elements can be easily found in vegan foods, they are appealing even to those who would not ordinarily eschew meat.
-Many have found the veggie-burger sold at a major fast food chain to be a hit, and people are also seeking out plant-based snacks.
+Many have found the meatless burger sold at a major fast food chain to be a hit, and people are also seeking out plant-based snacks.